-For example, I shop primarily online through the British Airways portal that earns me Avios with every £1 spent or through the cashback websites.
+For example, I shop primarily online through the British Airways portal, which earns me Avios with every £1 spent or through the cashback websites.

-I also shop with my American Express card that gives me another point per £ spent.
+I also shop with my American Express card, which gives me another point per £ spent.

 With one spending online, I can rank up several Avios and points that I can use towards travel without doing anything other than buying what I need.